fertinaz/Singularity-Openfoam/README.md

 ```
 This command will initially install development libraries for CentOS-7.5.
 It will then compile:
--- CMake-3.9
+* CMake-3.9
--- Boost_1_55
+* Boost_1_55
--- CGAL-4.10
+* CGAL-4.10
--- OpenMPI-2.1.1
+* OpenMPI-2.1.1
--- OpenFOAM-6
+* OpenFOAM-6

-This is a time consuming process and can take up to a few hours depending on the host hardware.
+Note that this is a very time consuming process and can take up to a few hours depending on the host hardware.

-One can also directly invoke shell in the container:
+One can also directly invoke shell in the container which will be much faster:
 ```bash
 singularity run shub://fertinaz/Singularity-Openfoam
 ```
-Latter will be much faster.